glaucia86/design-patterns-javascript-demos/README.md

 reutilizáveis e de fácil manuntenção e compreensão.

 <blockquote>
-"... each pattern represents our current</br>
-best guess as to what arrangement of</br>
+"... each pattern represents our current best guess as to what arrangement of</br>
-the physical environment will work to</br>
-solve the problem presented."
+the physical environment will work to solve the problem presented."

 <strong>~ Christopher Alexander</strong>
 </blockquote>